-Hi I’m Dana Chase, the author of In Spite of Heroin.
-Watch for my soon to be released books, INTUITION A-Z, and a children’s picture book, IF WISHES WERE RAINBOWS!
+Hi, I’m Dana Chase, the author of In Spite of Heroin.
+Watch for my following books, INTUITION A-Z, and a children’s picture book, IF WISHES WERE RAINBOWS!

 I’m currently focused on co-writing the screenplay adaptation of In Spite of Heroin, intended for several seasons of streaming content.
-I am currently available for keynote speaking engagements, workshops, retreats, and book signing events ongoing.
-Please reach me through my contact page for availability and information on the topics and content I offer in my services.
+I am currently available for keynote speaking engagements, workshops, retreats, and book signing events.
+Please reach me through my contact page for information on the topics and content I offer in my services, as well as availability.

 From the Author